sevmorris/prep-zoom-files-for-edit/README.md

 ---
 These are _my_ specific steps using _my_ specific software to process Zoom files for _my_ editors.
+Public so I can share and access from anywhere.

 <details>
   <summary>Prep Zoom files for Logic</summary>